Scombes/woocom-order-update/README.md

 ## Synopsis

-This plugin was designed to update orders using XML files provided by our fulfillment warehouse.
+This Woocommerce plugin was designed to update orders using XML files provided by our fulfillment warehouse.

 ## Process